Aviemore, Scotland

 We asked people if there is a lot of crime.
 They answered:

 "Aviemore is generally considered a safe place with a relatively low crime rate.
 Like any other place, it experiences occasional incidents of crime, but these are typically minor and infrequent.
 The town is known for its peaceful environment and is popular among tourists for its outdoor activities.
 The local police force is active and efficient, contributing to the overall safety of the community.
-However, residents and visitors are always advised to take standard precautions to protect their personal safety and belongings," said one expat who made the move to Aviemore.
+However, residents and visitors are always advised to take standard precautions to protect their personal safety and belongings," commented one expat who made the move to Aviemore.

 About the Author